risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

 ## State management

-*Apache Flink uses RocksDB to maintain local states, which are periodically checkpointed to remote storage such as S3; RisingWave by design is a database and has its own storage to persist internal state and data in S3 or equivalent storages.*
+*Apache Flink uses RocksDB to maintain local states, which are periodically checkpointed to remote storage such as S3; RisingWave by design is a database and has its own storage to persist internal state and data in S3 or equivalent storage services.*

 State management is an important aspect of stream processing systems.
 It refers to the ability of the system to track and manage the internal computation state so as to support elastic scaling and failure recovery.